 - Check that your battery is charging as it should.
-If it takes a long time to charge, or runs down quickly, you may be putting extra load on the PSU adapter and need to replace the laptop’s battery.
+If it takes a long time to charge or runs down quickly, you may put an extra load on the PSU adapter and need to replace the laptop’s battery.

-- Make sure the PSU adapter isn’t sitting in the sun or near something hot.
+- Ensure the PSU adapter isn’t sitting in the sun or near something hot.

 - Check the cables for damage.
-If there’s any damage, get the PSU adapter replaced immedietly.
+If there’s any damage, get the PSU adapter replaced immediately.

-- Check that the PSU power adapter plug fits snug into the laptop’s power socket.
+- Check that the PSU power adapter plug fits snugly into the laptop’s socket.

-- Clean the inside of the laptop and make sure the cooling system is dust free.
+- Clean the laptop’s inside and ensure the cooling system is dust-free.

 - If it’s old, look at replacing it.